SkMag9/.dotfiles/README.md

 If the device is a laptop make sure to connect it via ethernet or USB tethering.
 The WiFi firmware might have to be installed separately, including the ``NetworkManager-wifi`` package.

+Connecting to WiFi sometimes fails with the default ``nmcli device wifi connect <SSID> password "password"`` command.
+A workaround for me was to use ``nmcli device wifi connect <SSID> --ask`` and input the password in the interactive mode.

 For default installation:

 ```shell